Graduate and Professional Programs

 Information on how to generate a degree evaluation may be found on the student tab of pipeline.

 Drop/Add: During the first five days of classes in the fall and spring semesters, students may make changes to their schedules with no fee charged; after the first five days of classes, no class may be added.
 Classes in a part-of-term may be added through the first day of class.
-In order to drop a class, a student must obtain the instructor's signature on a drop form, pay the drop fee, and submit the drop form to the registrar (see "Special Fees " section).
+In order to drop a class, a student must submit the Class Drop form in Pipeline.
+Once approval of the teacher is obtained, the student will be charged the drop fee, and the student will receive an email notification that they have been withdrawn from the class.

 The grade for any course not completed and not officially dropped will be an "F" and will count in the student's GPA.
 Full-term courses dropped by the 5th class day for fall and spring semesters do not appear on the transcript.
 Classes dropped after the 5th class day are assigned a grade of "W" (withdrew); the grade point average is not affected.
 Students who withdraw completely from the University after the semester begins are assigned a "W" grade for all courses.
 For additional information regarding the assignment of a "W" for parts-of-term, email firstname.lastname@example.org.

 The last day to drop a class is Wednesday of the 14th week for fall and spring terms; Thursday of the second week for two-week terms; Wednesday of the fourth week for four-week terms; Tuesday of the sixth week for six-week terms; Monday of the eighth week for eight-week terms; Friday of the tenth week of an eleven-week term; and Thursday of the 11th week of a twelve-week term.

 Withdrawal Procedures - Undergraduate Programs

 Procedures for Withdrawal from the University

 Occasionally students find they must withdraw completely from the University.
 The following are steps for withdrawing from the University for students living in University housing and/or enrolled in classes on the Searcy campus: